 BBL researchers regularly invite RMIT students, staff and members of the public to participate in our research studies.
 These studies are conducted in our laboratory in central Melbourne but also online.
 Participants typically receive financial rewards for participation.
 All of our studies have received ethics approval by RMIT University and are conducted in line with Australia’s National Statement on Ethical Conduct in Human Research.

-If you are interested in participating in one of our studies, please click this link to register for our participant database.
+If you are interested in participating in one of our studies, please register for our participant database.
 You will then receive invitations to relevant studies and can choose whether to participate.